toppic-suite/toppg/README.md

 ## Generate the customized protein database for MS identification

+Note: TopPG only support ENSEMBL databases, please use the input files downloaded from ENSEMBL or GENCODE.

 #### 0. Prerequisite
 Python 3.X and corresponding version of Pandas, Gffutils, Biopython and  Bedtools package.